reactive-firewall/Restart_Service_Handler/README.rst

   -E THRESHOLD, --threshold THRESHOLD
-                        the threshold at which to take action -C, --crit-happens    crit happens - allow hard critical state before taking action, overrides other preferances -D, --crit-is-down    crit avoidence - never wait for critical state before taking action, overrides other preferances
+                        the threshold at which to take action -C, --crit-happens    crit happens - allow hard critical state before taking action, overrides other preferences -D, --crit-is-down    crit avoidence - never wait for critical state before taking action, overrides other preferences --use-nrpe            use NRPE plugin - for remote hosts comunicate over NRPE, overrides other preferences.
+This is default.
+  --use-ssh             use SSH - for remote hosts communicate over SSH,
+                        overrides other preferences
+  -V, --version         show program's version number and exit

 That's it!